Gelembjuk/auth/README.md

 Login redirect url is a "complete login" url in your app.
 A script where you do final actions on a social login.

 Recommended is to keep all integration options in one array in a separate safe configuration file.
+It is not required to have all integrations keys.
+Add only what you really need.

 ```php
 $integrations = array(